 The timeline for Open Enrollment is a critical window of opportunity.

-For 2023 health insurance coverage, people can enroll in a Marketplace plan (also known as Obamacare, which offers a place to shop for ACA-compliant health plans) between November 1st, 2022 and January 15th, 2023.
+For 2024 health insurance coverage, people can enroll in a Marketplace plan between November 1st, 2023 and January 15th, 2024.
 However, it’s important to note that some states have their own Marketplace with varying Open Enrollment timelines.
 The window for enrollment is critical to keep in mind, especially if a Marketplace plan is your client’s only option for health insurance.
 If they miss this window, they’ll need to wait until the next Open Enrollment Period unless they’re eligible for a Special Enrollment Period.
 This is applicable if they lose coverage through a qualifying life event or special circumstance such as retirement, address change, or aging off of a policy (i.e. turning 26).
 Typically, someone has 60 days after the event to enroll in a new plan.
 If your client knows when they’ll lose coverage, they may also have 60 days before the event to get prepared and enroll in that new plan.
 For a full list of circumstances that can trigger a Special Enrollment Period, check here.

 If your client misses the Open Enrollment window and doesn’t qualify for a Special Enrollment Period, they risk being uninsured for the year, which can lead to thousands in out-of-pocket healthcare costs.
 But, all hope isn’t lost.
 There are other options for health insurance, such as short-term health plans and healthcare sharing ministries.
 These plans are better than nothing, but they’re not great.